George Hill (basketball): Oklahoma City Thunder (2020–2021)

 On November 24, 2020, Hill was traded to the Oklahoma City Thunder in a four team deal also involving the New Orleans Pelicans and Denver Nuggets.
 On January 24, 2021, Hill fractured his right thumb in what would be his last game for the Thunder, and eventually underwent surgery.

 Philadelphia 76ers (2021)

 On March 25, 2021, Hill was traded to the Philadelphia 76ers.
 On August 3, he was waived by the 76ers.

 Return to Milwaukee (2021–2023)

 On August 6, 2021, Hill returned to the Milwaukee Bucks on a 2-year, $8 million contract.
 On April 8, 2022, Hill suffered an abdominal strain in a game against the Detroit Pistons, and was ruled out indefinitely.
-On May 7, Hill returned to Milwaukee’s rotation, playing 11 minutes during a 103–101 Game 3 win over the Boston Celtics in the second round.
+On May 7, Hill returned to Milwaukee's rotation, playing 11 minutes during a 103–101 Game 3 win over the Boston Celtics in the second round.

-Return to Indiana (2023–present)
+Return to Indiana (2023)

-On February 9, 2023, Hill was traded to the Indiana Pacers in a four-team trade involving the Brooklyn Nets and Phoenix Suns.
+On February 9, 2023, Hill was traded back to his hometown Indiana Pacers alongside Jordan Nwora and Serge Ibaka in a four-team trade involving the Brooklyn Nets and Phoenix Suns, reuniting him with his hometown team after seven years.